-Ottawa consists of various residential neighbourhoods that are suitable for a range of demographic groups.
-Central areas such as the Glebe or ByWard Market are popular with young professionals while the prestigious Rockcliffe Park is home to the city’s diplomats, politicians and top business people.
+Ottawa has various unique residential neighbourhoods to suit people from all walks.
+The central areas such as The Glebe or ByWard Market are popular among young professionals, while the affluent Rockcliffe Park is home to the city’s diplomats, politicians and businesspeople.

-Once expats find a property they are interested in, they will need to complete a preliminary application.
-They will be required to include a letter of employment from their company stating the salary, position and the length of the employment contract.
-In addition, some landlords or rental agents request a letter of reference from a former landlord and expats may be asked for their Social Insurance Number (SIN) so a credit check can be completed.
+Once expats find a property they like, they will need to complete a preliminary application.
+Generally, prospective tenants must include a letter of employment from their company stating their salary, position and length of employment.
+In addition, some landlords or rental agents request a reference letter from a previous landlord.
+Expats may also have to provide their Social Insurance Number (SIN) for a credit check.

 ►To learn more about transport options available to new expats read the Getting Around Ottawa page